taminater/LEAPs/content/leaps/leap-24.md

 - Retroactive: 0 OP

 ##### Market Maker Vaults
-OP can be allloated by the Lyra Council every fortnight, as per [LEAP-26](https://leaps.lyra.finance/leaps/leap-26/).
+OP can be allocated by the Lyra Council every fortnight, as per [LEAP-26](https://leaps.lyra.finance/leaps/leap-26/).

 ##### LYRA Token Liquidity
-OP can be allocated by the Lyra Council at anytime to the Uniswap v3 LYRA/WETH pair as per [LEAP-21](https://leaps.lyra.finance/leaps/leap-21).
+The Lyra Council can allocate OP at any time to the Uniswap v3 LYRA/WETH pair as per  [LEAP-21](https://leaps.lyra.finance/leaps/leap-21).

 #### Traders
 - Amount: 500,000 OP